pericia/Pericia.DataExport/README.md

 # Pericia.DataExport

-Easily export your data to a csv file (and soon to xlsx file too)
+Easily export your data to a csv or xlsx file